B-UMMI/LMAS/docs/getting_started/installation.rst

     git clone https://github.com/cimendes/LMAS.git

-All files will be in your local machine.
+All files will be on your local machine.
 The main execution file for Nextflow is ``LMAS.nf``.